 European spas are considerably more relaxed about nudity, both in the treatment room and in co-ed Sauna Worlds.

 These are spectacular collections of saunas, whirlpools and ice rooms, often part of a hot springs.
 In German spas, adults of all ages enjoy themselves in the nude without being self-conscious.
 It is quite different from the vibe in American spas, where even sitting in a co-ed lounge with a man can be uncomfortable for some.
-At one Jamaican spa in super-sexy Negril, a therapist did a body scrub without worrying about covering me up, and...said she would do the same thing with men.

-What Happens With Spa Nudity At The Typical American Spa
+Spa Nudity at the Typical American Spa